 Combined short-circuit coordination (cascading)

 Two circuit breakers in series (or a CB and fuse) combine to enable the downstream breaker to withstand a short-circuit current that is higher than its breaking capacity.
 So, even if the short-circuit current is projected to be, say 25kA, you can still use a low-rated device of 10kA, for example.
 To do that, you should add a CB so that the combined short-circuit current capacity of the upstream and downstream breakers is higher than that of the loadside CB alone.
 The CB you add should have been tested by its manufacturer to ensure that in combination it can withstand 25kA.

 Coordinated backup protection

 Let’s consider a contactor.
 It may just burn or weld if the short-circuit current is too high or there’s an overload current.
 A backup device should be fitted to protect the contactor in that event.
 It’s not yet mandatory to have coordinated backup protection for common controlled devices like contactors, impulse relays, and RCDs, etc. The new standard, which sets out coordinated backup requirements, will make it mandatory.

 What does HD50573-5-57 say again?

-The basic principle underlying the soon-to-be-issued standard is that a protective device should be selected not only for its intrinsic purpose but also for how it can be coordinated with other devices.
+The basic principle underlying this standard is that a protective device should be selected not only for its intrinsic purpose but also for how it can be coordinated with other devices.
 The standard also states a fundamental requirement in relation to all three forms of coordination: a device in a switchboard shall be selected in accordance with the manufacturer’s coordination tables.